 “I grew up with such a rich culture; the history, national dress, food and spices, wild life, hair style, face paints, masks, African stools, baskets and the diverse ethnic group customs.
 I don't have to be taught about my culture, I breathe and live it every day.
 And am trying to pass it on to my kids and others through my work.
 David Adjaye and Francis Kéré have done this through architecture and I am trying to do it through furniture.”

-He ends off: "I have never run out of ideas and I am never afraid I will.
+He adds: "I have never run out of ideas and I am never afraid I will.
 Africa is untouched and the furniture market willingly or unwillingly is missing out from a great opportunity to mainstream works influenced by African designs."

 More on furniture design: